Andrettin/Wyrmsun/readme.txt

 * Quests
 - The Gnomish Envoy and Rugnur now disappear upon reaching their final objectives in the Hills of the Shorbear Clan quest.

+* Units
+- The Kriegers and Speerkampfers of the Bernice and Dere Tribes get a 50% damage bonus for a certain duration after disembarking from a transport ship.

 -----------------------------------------------------------------------
 - 2.1.2